John-Abbott-College/3W5-Notes/12-form-validation.md

 ## Option 2 - An Inline Event Listener

-If i wanted a more custom & modern error message, I would need to use an event listener.
+If I wanted a more custom & modern error message, I would need to use an event listener.
 To start, I would need to include `onsubmit="return submitForm()"` to add the inline event listener:

 ```html
 <form